Pervasive Fluorochemical Exposures Continue

 • Plumbing seal tape

-• Dental fillings
+• Dental Fillings

 • Industrial pollution

 The latter form of exposure can be significant.
-For example, Emory University researchers studied a population of over 32,000 people from a region on Ohio known for its PFOA polluting industrial plants.
+For example, Emory University researchers studied a population of over 32,000 people from a region in Ohio known for its PFOA polluting industrial plants.
 The researchers found among this population, 2,507 instances of 21 types of cancers.

-The researchers found that those with greater exposure levels to the PFOA pollution were over a three times more likely to have testicular cancer and 58 percent more likely to have kidney cancer.
+The researchers found that those with greater exposure levels to the PFOA pollution were over three times more likely to have testicular cancer and 58 percent more likely to have kidney cancer.

 Fluorochemical food exposures